 6 Stage 36 GPDComponents 5 Micron Particulate Granulated Activated 36GPD Membrane 1 to 3.5 2.5 Gallons Brush Nickel or ChromeDimensions 14.5 “ 12 “ 3.5″Certifications NSF/ANSI 58Operating Conditions 33-100 °F 45-80 PSI 60 PSI

 Contaminants Reduces /Rejects Contaminants Reduces /Rejects Sodium Yes Chromium-6 Yes Calcium Yes Chromium-3 Yes Magnesium Yes Sodium Yes Potassium Yes Lead Yes Iron 2 Yes Chloride Yes Manganese 2 Yes Bicarbonate Yes Aluminum Yes Nitrate3 Yes Copper Yes Fluoride Yes Nickel Yes Phosphate Yes Zinc Yes Chromate Yes Strontium Yes Cyanide Yes Cadmium Yes Sulfate Yes Silver Yes Arsenic + 3 Yes Mercury Yes Arsenic + 5 Yes Barium Yes Selenium Yes Radioactivity Yes Asbestos Yes Bacteria Yes Sediment Yes Protozoa Yes Turbidity Yes Ameobic Yes Giardia Yes Cysts Yes Organic Contaminants Organic molecules with a molecular weight < 300 Yes Organic molecules with a molecular weight < 3005 Yes

-Leak DetectorThis is a great addon that offers an extra sense of security that not only detects leaks and alerts you but also shuts the drinking system off.
+Leak DetectorThis upgrade offers an extra sense of security that not only detects leaks and alerts you but also automatically shuts the drinking system off.